 If you don’t know the things to do in Kyoto, we hope to help you in the following lines.
-We started our 14-days trip around Japan here.
-We stayed a total of 3 nights and we think it’s just enough to see the essentials.
+We started our itinerary in Japan here.
+We stayed a total of 3 nights and we think it’s just enough to see the best Kyoto attractions.
 Moreover, we had time to visit Nara in one afternoon.
 However, we didn’t visit all the temples in the city.
-Also, one of the days we rented a bicycle to move around, so we could visit a lot.
-With regard to where to eat in Kyoto, we must say that the city surprised us pleasantly.
-There are very good restaurants.
-We tell you everything below!
+Also, one of the days we rented a bike to do Kyoto sightseeing in less time.
+Concerning restaurants in Kyoto, we must say that the city surprised us pleasantly.
+Kyoto food is amazing and there are very good restaurants.
+We tell you everything below.
+Let’s go!

 Things to do in Kyoto and Nara

 Below we shoe you a list of places to visit in Kyoto.
 As we told you, we avoided some of the temples as there are all very similar: